Roly67/easy-weightloss-tips/_posts/2018-10-30-anti-aging-diet.md

 description: Discover how the anti-aging diet can help you stay young, healthy and lose fat.
 These age-defying foods are not just for seniors, the diet works for everyone!
 keywords: anti-aging diet
 image: /assets/images/anti-aging-diet.jpg
+header:
+   teaser: /assets/images/anti-aging-diet.jpg
 permalink: /anti-aging-diet.html
-index-snippet: The anti-aging diet is a pretty well known approach of using natural food stuffs as a catapult to looking and feeling young, dropping fat and controlling the effects of aging!
+excerpt: The anti-aging diet is a pretty well known approach of using natural food stuffs as a catapult to looking and feeling young, dropping fat and controlling the effects of aging!

 images:
   - url: /assets/images/anti-aging-diet.jpg